 Training for Foster Carers

-We provide a full calendar of training events focusing on the skills and knowledge you will need to effectively support a young person.
-Some of these events will be online, and some will be face-to-face at our Lancashire and Wolverhampton offices.
+We provide a full calendar of foster carer training events focusing on the skills and knowledge you will need to effectively support a young person.
+Some are online training courses, and some are face-to-face.

 Our training calendar is issued in November every year, so you can plan ahead and earmark the courses you must attend, as well as those you would like to.